By Carol Kennedy

 The maid found Mrs North.
 “Ma’am, Miss Maria requests your presence, immediately.”

 Raising her brows, Mrs North shook her head.
 “Immediately, is it?”
 Her lips pursed.
 “Indeed, one must be at her beck and call without a moment’s rest.”
 Closing her book, she exhaled heavily.
 “Very well, where is the little scrub?”

-“In the study, Mrs North,” she said with deep sigh.
+“In the study, Mrs North,” she said with a deep sigh.
 “Aye, she’s been a handful ever since her mum died.
 Indeed, the typhoid, ma’am, is a terrible thing.
 Miss Maria misses her so.”

-“Oh, that has been over two years ago, she should be well recovered by now.
+“Oh, that was over two years ago, she should be well recovered by now.
 The girl is simply melancholy for pity.
 Why, she has every single thing imaginable to make her light-hearted: money, prestige, a fine home, a distinguished family name, two handsome brothers, and a very fine father.
 What reason has she to mope about so?”